|

 When making

-fish holding area avoid waterlogging the fly by dragging it
+area avoid waterlogging the fly by dragging it through the

-through the water.
-I find that lifting as much line off the water prior
+water.
+I find that lifting as much line off the water prior to

-to sweeping the rod downstream to position the 'anchor point' keeps the
+sweeping the rod downstream to position the 'anchor

 - Keep your eye on the position of the fly as it